Asymptotics of self-similar growth-fragmentation processes: Self-similar growth-fragmentations

-with the usual convention $f(\cem)\defeq0$. \end{lem} \begin{prf}{many-2-f} We slightly adapt the proof of~\cite[Proposition~4.1]{Curien16}.
-To this end, recall the intrinsic martingale~$\mathcal{M}^-$ evoked in \cref{intrinsic} and, in the paragraph following that remark, the definition of the randomly tagged branch~$\RL$.
-It is here convenient to write $u\succ\bt$ if $u\in\BT$ stems from a (unique) node in~$\bt$ that we then call~$\bar u$ (\ie $\bar u\in\bt$ is a prefix of $u$).
-The (conditional) distribution of~$\RL$ in~\eqref{branch} gives
+with the usual convention $f(\cem)\defeq0$. \end{lemma} \begin{proof} We slightly adapt the proof of~\cite[Proposition~4.1]{Curien18}.
+To this end, recall the intrinsic martingale~$\mathcal{M}^-$ evoked in \cref{rem:A_Bernoulli} and, in the paragraph following that remark, the definition of the randomly tagged branch~$\RL$.
+It is here convenient to write $u\succ\bt$ if $u\in\BT$ stems from a (unique) node in~$\bt$ that we then call~$\bar u$ (i.e.\ $\bar u\in\bt$ is a prefix of~$u$).
+The (conditional) distribution of~$\RL$ in~\eqref{eq:A_Kepler} gives

 Rewriting the latter in terms of~$\Px$ simplifies out $\mathcal{M}^-(\infty)$.
 The branching property at~$u$ and the martingale property of~$\mathcal{M}^-$ then entail